 You may apply for DBE and/or ACDBE certification using TxDOT's Diversity Management System.

 TxDOT is a member of the Texas Unified Certification Program (TUCP).
 The TUCP certifies DBEs and ACDBEs for participation in DOT and FAA contracting projects across the State of Texas in compliance with Code of Federal Regulations (49 CFR Parts 26 and 23).

-Businesses interested in becoming certified as a DBE must complete and submit an application through the Texas Unified Certification Program (TUCP) to the appropriate certifying agency in Texas.
-Upon approval, these companies can be used to meet the DBE goals established for federally-funded contracts.
+Businesses interested in becoming certified as a DBE and/or ACDBE must complete and submit an application through the TUCP.
+Upon approval, DBE-certified companies can be used to meet the DBE goals established for federally-funded contracts.